[?] Subscribe To The Bookkeeping Blog

 Preparing Invoices for Your Customers

-A best practice when issuing invoices / receipts to your own customers is to identify and separate the individual taxes clearly.
+A best practice when issuing invoices / receipts to your own customers is to identify and separate the individual sales taxes clearly.
 Have your GST/HST registration number visible on your invoice.

 This good bookkeeping practice makes it easy for your customers to create their audit trail ... and, for some, your bookkeeper's data entry easier, faster, more efficient ... which keeps more money in your pocket.